Elizzy01/aws-bootcamp-cruddur-2023/journal/week0.md

 gp env AWS_DEFAULT_REGION=""
 ```

-7. Environment Variables in Gitpod
-8. Installed AWS CLI for Gitpod using [this video.](https://www.youtube.com/watch?v=OdUnNuKylHg) Manually installed, but also edited .gitpod.yml to auto-install if the environment gets restarted.
+7. Installed AWS CLI for Gitpod using [this video.](https://www.youtube.com/watch?v=OdUnNuKylHg) Manually installed, but also edited .gitpod.yml to auto-install if the environment gets restarted.
 ```
 tasks:
   - name: aws-cli